 If you’re a blogger, having the right device for blogging is important.
-That’s because you’ll do every aspect of blogging – from outlining to writing, designing and posting – on it.
+That’s because you’ll do every aspect of blogging – from outlining to writing, designing, posting, and even recording video footage to complement your blog post.
 If you’re stuck with the wrong device or an awkward, clunky one, the blogging experience won’t be rewarding and you won’t feel as excited about your work.
 Compare it to writing poetry with a pen that doesn’t feel comfortable in your hand, or which writes scratchily. *shudder*

-In this post, we’ll compare the options available on the market – phones, tablets, laptops, and desktops, and see which one’s best.
-We’ll also link to these products on Amazon.
+In this post we’ll compare the options available on the market – phones, tablets, laptops and desktops, and see which one’s best.
 Later on, we’ll discuss the best laptop for blogging – since laptops continue to be popular among bloggers.
 But what are the pros and cons of a laptop?
 Find out by reading below!

 What would your hardware and software requirements be?